sunnygirlzyq/Donglab.github.io/content/publication/6-Self-Adaptive Radiative Cooler for Maximizing Year-Round Energy Saving of Households. Conference on Lasers and Electro-Optics (CLEO)/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jiachen Li
+  - J. Li
-  - Kechao Tang
+  - K. Tang
-  - admin
+  - K. Dong
-  - Madeleine P. Gordon
+  - M. P. Gordon
-  - Finnegan G. Reichertz
+  - F. G. Reichertz
-  - Hyungjin Kim
+  - H. Kim
-  - Yoonsoo Rho
+  - Y. Rho
-  - Qingjun Wang
+  - Q. Wang
-  - Chang­Yu Lin
+  - C.-Y. Lin
-  - Costas P. Grigoropoulos
+  - C. P. Grigoropoulos
-  - Ali Javey
+  - A. Javey
-  - Jeffrey J.Urban
+  - J. J. Urban
-  - Jie Yao
+  - J. Yao
-  - Ronnen Levinson
+  - R. Levinson
-  - Junqiao Wu
+  - J. Wu

 # Author notes (optional)
 author_notes: ''